 Children with sickle cell anemia may also qualify for Supplemental Security Income.
 The criteria for a child with sickle cell is the same as that of an adult with sickle cell disease.
 If the child does not meet this criteria based on hospitalizations or hemoglobin measurements, the child’s case will also be evaluated to see if he or she “functionally” meets the Listing.
 In doing so, Social Security will evaluate how the child functions compared to that of other children the same age who do not have impairments in 6 different areas or domains.
 The 6 domains are as follows: Acquiring and using information, Attending and completing tasks, Interacting and relating with others, Moving and manipulating objects, Caring for yourself, and Health and physical well-being.

-For more information on Sickle Cell Anemia and Social Security Disability Insurance, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on Sickle Cell Anemia and Social Security Disability Insurance, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.